 Many Americans have been successful in shedding their debt‚ albeit through means of foreclosure and bankruptcy‚ the report says.
 Sometimes these are good solutions for your financial situation‚ sometimes not.
-It’s important to consult with a Los Angeles debt management attorney before making any decisions.
+It’s important to consult with a Woodland Hills debt management attorney before making any decisions.

 Some general things to keep in mind if you’re trying to reduce your debt-to-income ratio: